 One of the critical pieces of evidence came from a report on how bird songs could positively affect plant growth.
 Additionally, Carlson discovered references to research conducted during the food shortages of the 1940s in India.
 During this time, scientists, desperate to boost crop yields, observed that playing gentle tunes seemed to accelerate plant growth.
 These seemingly disparate findings sparked Carlson's interest and set him on the path to developing Sonic Bloom.

-The Sonic Bloom Technique
+The Science Behind Sonic Bloom

 Sonic Bloom is a unique method that combines specific sound frequencies with a nutrient spray applied to plants.
 The sound frequencies typically range from 3 KHz to 5 KHz, with additional frequencies around 115 Hz.
 According to reports, when these frequencies are played while the nutrient spray is applied, the plants exhibit significantly higher yields than control groups that do not receive the treatment.